 3. Recognising that raising a grievance can be stressful, the procedure allows an employee to be accompanied by a Representative of their trade union or a work colleague.

-Either party may ask for the Assistant Corporate Services Manager in their HR role, to be present.
+The Business Services Manager in their HR role (or another member of HR) will be present.

-Where the grievance concerns a larger group of employees they may be represented by their shop steward/nominated representative who will normally meet the line manager on their behalf.
+Where the grievance concerns a larger group of employees, they may be represented by their shop steward/nominated representative who will normally meet the line manager on their behalf.

-4. Any issues must be dealt with fairly and strictly in accordance with the Authority's' established policies, in particular the Equal Opportunities Policy.
+4. Any issues must be dealt with fairly and strictly in accordance with the Authority's' established policies, particularly the Equal Opportunities Policy.